scornflake/mentor-game-analysis/README.md

 ## What It Does

-Mentor analyzes your game screenshots using advanced AI to provide strategic recommendations, build suggestions, and gameplay insights.
+Mentor aims to analyze your game screenshots using AI to provide strategic recommendations, build suggestions, and gameplay insights.
 Simply capture your screen, ask your question, and Mentor tells you what to do next.

-Whether you're optimizing your character build, deciding on your next objective, or seeking strategic advice, Mentor provides clear, prioritized recommendations backed by AI analysis and real-time web research.

 ## Why